evanx/redishub-legacy/README.md

 It is a deployment of my Node project: https://github.com/evanx/rquery.

 Currently it is simply a multi-tenanted Redis instance on a 512Mb Digital Ocean VM.
-Perhaps down the line, a Redis Cluster, complemented by a disk-based archival solution e.g. via http://ssdb.io.
+The plan is deploy a Redis Cluster, complemented by a disk-based auto-archival solution e.g. via http://ssdb.io.

+##### What about ACID?

+Atomicity, consistency, isolation and durability guarantees are those offered by Redis.
+This is a trade-off sacrificing performance in favour of durability, e.g. potentially loosing a second's worth of transactions in the rare event of a server crash, versus the heavy performance cost of a disk sync on every transaction.

+We wish to support durable transactions since this is an important use case e.g. to record financial transactions in ecommerce.
+However, I wish firstly to address content, messaging and analytics use cases, e.g. optionally trading off performance for database size using ssdb or ardb.

 ##### Why use a Redis database rather than SQL?

 Redis is a popular and awesome NoSQL database.
 It's in-memory and so really fast.
 It supports data structures which are well understood and pretty fundamental, e.g. sets, sorted sets, lists, hashes and geos.
 Having said that, I love SQL too and may use PostgreSQL for some transactional aspects of RedisHub.

-##### What about ACID?

-Atomicity, consistency, isolation and durability guarantees are those offered by Redis.
-This is a trade-off sacrificing performance in favour of durability, e.g. potentially loosing a second's worth of transactions in the rare event of a server crash, versus the heavy performance cost of a disk sync on every transaction.

-We wish to support durable transactions since this is an important use case e.g. to record financial transactions in ecommerce.
-However, I wish firstly to address content, messaging and analytics use cases, e.g. optionally trading off performance for database size using ssdb or ardb.

 ##### But isn't Redis just for caching?